rehierl/node-tree-outliner/_todo.md

 <!-- ======================================================================= -->
 # List of things to do

-I am trying to figure out what experts should have done in the first place.
-It is not my fault that they messed it up ... a decade ago.

 The ultimate goal is to leave no question unanswered - develop a design that can be used to explain all possible circumstances -